Update on the current water supply

 With the current level of drought according to Strube, the city’s water reservoirs have taken a hit.
 The TWDB has estimated that 67 inches of water have been evaporated from the top of the city’s reservoirs.

 According to Strube, 2012 was the last time San Angelo hit drought level 3 — where the current water supply fell below 12 months.
 With this in mind, consistent water conservation becomes increasingly more important.
-The city of San Angelo maintains a Standard Water Conservation plan to limit water usage which furthermore helps make water usage more effective.
-An example of this is the outdoor watering schedule which prohibits outdoor watering between the hours of 12 P.M. and 6 P.M.
-The reasoning behind this is to make sure the water used is the most effective for the yard and not evaporated during the hottest periods of the day.
+The city of San Angelo maintains a Standard Water Conservation plan to limit water usage which helps make water usage more effective.
+An example of this is the outdoor watering schedule which prohibits outdoor watering between the hours of 12:00 p.m. and 6:00 p.m.
+The reasoning behind this is to make sure the water used is the most effectively for the yard and not limiting evaporation during the hottest periods of the day.

 Strube shared some tips to conserve water at home: